nf-core/sarek/doc/USAGE.md

 ## Profiles

 More informations on the [SciLifeLab Nextflow documentation](https://github.com/SciLifeLab/NGI-NextflowDocs/blob/master/docs/INSTALL.md).
 The default profile is `standard`.
-If you want you can use your own profile:
+You can use your own profile:

 ```bash
 nextflow run SciLifeLab/CAW --sample mysample.tsv -profile myprofile
 ```

 A standard profile is defined in [`nextflow.config`](../nextflow.config).
-You can use the [`config/milou.config`](../config/milou.config) file as a base to make a new `config` file that you can specify directly (or add as a profile):
+You can use the files in the [`configuration/`](../configuration) directory as a base to make a new `.config` file that you can specify directly (or add as a profile):

 ```bash
 nextflow run SciLifeLab/CAW --sample mysample.tsv -c config/milou.config